woliul/python180days/Phase 1/Week 1/day3 Extended.md

 ### **Final Thoughts**
 - Use **lists** when you need to modify data.
 - Use **tuples** when you want data to remain constant for safety and speed.

-Here Below are the examples and problem-solving scenarios.
-I'll keep everything beginner-friendly with simple explanations.

 ---
+# Extended Examples
+Here are some examples and problem-solving scenarios.
+I'll explain everything in a simple, beginner-friendly way.

 ## **🔹 3 Examples Using Lists**
 ### **1️⃣ Adding and Removing Elements in a List**